-Although all hackers use no specific step-by-step methodology, a typical hacking process comprises of the following steps:
+Although all hackers use no specific step-by-step methodology, a typical hacking process comprises the following steps:

-Footprinting – the process of using passive methods of gaining information about the target system before performing the attack.
+Footprinting – the passive method of gaining information about the target system before performing the attack.

 Scanning – the process of taking information obtained from the footprinting phase to target the attack more precisely.
 Some methods used in this phase are port scans, ping sweeps, operating systems detection, observation of facilities used by the target, etc.

-Escalation of privilege – the process of obtaining privileges that are granted to higher privileged accounts than the attacker broke into initially.
+Escalation of privilege – obtaining privileges granted to higher privileged accounts than the attacker broke into initially.
 This step aims to move from a low-level account (such as a guest account) to an administrator.

 Covering tracks – the process of removing any evidence of the attacker's presence in a system.
-For example, the attacker purges log files and removes other evidence needed for the system owner to determine that an attack occurred.
+For example, the attacker purges log files and removes other evidence the system owner needs to determine that an attack occurred.

-Planting backdoors – the process of securing unauthorized remote access to a computer, so the attacker can access the system later without being detected.
-Backdoors are usually computer programs that give an attacker remote access to a targeted computer system.
+Planting backdoors – securing unauthorized remote access to a computer so the attacker can access the system later without being detected.
+Backdoors are computer programs that give attackers remote access to a targeted computer system.
 Entry-level Walkthroughs for Capture the Flag exercises that will help strengthen your pentesting skills.

 Students who have completed Prof. K's Ethical Hacking Courses can now practice what they have learned in Prof. K's Ethical Hacking - Capture the Flag Walkthrough series of exercises.
-You've seen the tools, heard all the war stories, now learn ethical hacking as you've always wanted to.
+You've seen the tools and heard all the war stories.
+Now, learn ethical hacking as you've always wanted to.

 Don't cheat yourself!
 Check out the free preview of the first module of the course.
-Students have lifetime access, and more CTF exercises will be added over time.
+Students have lifetime access, and more CTF exercises will be added.